-The desktop versions (Lightroom CC and Lightroom Classic CC) are not free, and you can only get them by purchasing one of Adobe’s Creative Cloud Photography Plans (see below).
+If you’re interested in the Lightroom desktop software (Lightroom and Lightroom Classic) you’ll see straight away that these are not free, and you can only get them by purchasing one of the Adobe Creative Cloud Photography Plans.
 There is a trial version, but it only works for a short time.

 With the Lightroom mobile app for iOS and Android, it’s a little more complicated.
 This app is free to download and install, and you can use it to capture, organise and share photos on your device without an Adobe Creative Cloud subscription.

-However, if you want to get the full range of editing tools, the ability to synchronise images with the desktop versions of Lightroom and a range of other benefits, you will need to subscribe to one of Adobe’s Photography Plans (below).
+However, if you want to get the full range of editing tools, the ability to synchronise images with the desktop versions of Lightroom and a range of other benefits, you will need to subscribe to one of Adobe’s Photography Plans.

 This information comes from the Adobe Lightroom for Mobile FAQ:

-- Adobe offers other free mobile apps, including Photoshop Mix, Photoshop Fix, Adobe Spark Page, Adobe Spark Video, and more, but you’ll need a Photography Plan subscription to access your Lightroom photos with these
+- Adobe offers other free mobile apps, including Photoshop Mix, Photoshop Fix, Adobe Spark Page, Adobe Spark Video, and more, but you’ll need a Photography Plan subscription to directly access your Lightroom photos with these.

 Is it worth upgrading to a Photography Plan?